pepingaspa/Project_Nebular/README.md

 * Step 3 :

-    Server sends its certificat to the client to authenticate and client checks it.
+    Server sends its certificate to the client to authenticate and the client checks it.

 * Step 4 :